-Take a walk on the West Coast’s wild side with The Vancouver Police Museum’s Sins of the City tours.
+Take a walk on Vancouver's historic wild side with The Vancouver Police Museum’s Sins of the City tours.

 Our Walking Tours

 With our expert guides, you’ll hear first-hand police accounts of the city’s legendary history of drugs, prohibition, sex and scandal.
 Step through the narrow alleys of Chinatown and the derelict dens of the Downtown Eastside to learn about crooked criminals and devious deeds that plagued the city over a century ago.
 From tales about infamous gangsters like Joe Celona and liquor barons like Jack Deighton, to stories about the city’s booming brothel industry, you’ll be immersed in a fast-paced hotbed of corruption like no other.
 As Vancouver’s premier choice for historic walking tours for over 10 years, The Police Museum is the only place where you can see archived reports, photos and artifacts straight from the source.
 Better yet, all tours come with free admission to the museum and its exhibits—including access to one of the city’s oldest morgues!
 Don’t miss out on Vancouver’s best source for historic walks and tours.
 Book in our calendar today!

 Take a journey back to a salacious time where liquor, ladies and lust ruled the streets.
 The Vancouver Police Museum’s exclusive tour, Red Light Rendezvous,…

 Get an inside look into the lives of police officers who served the city over a century ago—when Vancouver was a seething hub of sex,…

 No one knows the struggles of unveiling crime and corruption in the city better than the men and women who serve to protect it.
 The…